 Being organised is a good skill to learn as a beginner homemaker.

-Organising has a lot of meanings, it can mean decluttering and tiding spaces, making plans like doctor’s appointments, and creating routines for the household.
+Organising has a lot of meanings, it can mean decluttering and tidying spaces, making plans like doctor’s appointments, and creating routines for the household.

 To get your home organised start going around each room and decluttering anything you don’t need or use.
 Pass these on to charity shops or friends.

-Sewing is my passion.
-It’s one of many useful skills to have as a homemaker because it will allow you to make and mend things for so much cheaper.
+Sewing is one of many useful skills to have as a homemaker because you can make and mend clothing and homeware so much cheaper than buying new things.

 I hope this homemaking guide for beginners has inspired you to get started on your own homemaking path.